Moon-Touched/Paper-Piano/README.md

 This project aims to develop a real-time piano key recognition and audio output system based on Raspberry Pi.
 The camera captures and recognizes the keys printed on the paper, and when a key action is detected, the corresponding audio will be played in real time.
 This system uses computer vision and image processing technology to realize piano key recognition and key detection in various scenarios.

+More specific doxgen documents can be found in rasPi forder or show folder.
+Those 2 version of codes have same function but differenr step to use it on RaspberryPi.

 ## Social media

 [https://twitter.com/PaperPiano](https://twitter.com/PaperPiano)